-The study of US workers found employees who are actively engaged in their work and workplace tend to lead healthier lifestyles: they exercise more frequently and eat more fruits and vegetables.
+The study of US workers found employees actively engaged in their work and workplace tend to lead healthier lifestyles.
+They exercise more often and eat more fruits and vegetables.
 They’re also more likely to report happiness and interest in their daily lives.

-This corroborates a 2011 Gallup study which found that disengaged employees are far less likely to rate their health as “excellent”, are more likely to report “unhealthy days”, and are more likely to be obese and suffer from chronic disease. (see Actively Disengaged Workers and Jobless in Equally Poor Health).
+This corroborates a 2011 Gallup study which found that disengaged employees are far less likely to rate their health as “excellent”.
+Those employees are also more likely to report “unhealthy days”, are more likely to be obese and to suffer from chronic disease. (see Actively Disengaged Workers and Jobless in Equally Poor Health).

-Certainly, you need to weigh this up with the possibility that the types of people who become engaged employees are more likely to have an optimistic, buoyant and proactive approach to their life and their health.
+Of course, the types of people who become engaged employees are more likely to have an optimistic and proactive approach to their life.
+And their health!

-Gallup also mentions the possibility that is possible that workers without healthy lifestyles are more prone to illness, which then reduces their chance for being engaged at work, or that those who are actively disengaged are less likely to take part in healthy behaviors, perhaps due to time or a depressed outlook on life.
+The study indicates that workers without healthy lifestyles are more prone to illness.
+This then reduces their chance for being engaged at work.
+Those employees who are actively disengaged are less likely to take part in healthy behaviors.

-Those who are not engaged are satisfied with but are not emotionally connected to their workplaces and are less likely to put in discretionary effort.
+- Not engaged.
+Employees satisfied with their work but are not emotionally connected to their workplaces.
+These employees are less likely to put in discretionary effort.

-The actively disengaged workers are emotionally disconnected from their work and workplace and jeopardize the performance of their teams.
+- Actively disengaged.
+Employees emotionally disconnected from their work and workplace.
+Actively disengaged workers may jeopardize the performance of their teams.